 TripleA Rules for Anniversary Edition TOURNAMENTS

-For AA50 games (either the '41 or '42 version) the original ruleset plus the most recent version of the FAQs are applied.
-By default the NOs (national objectives) are in effect and seazone16 is freely accessible, but technology development is not allowed.
+For AA50 games (either the '41 or '42 version) the original rule set plus the most recent version of the FAQs are applied (see attached).
+By default the NOs (national objectives) are in effect and sea zone 16 is freely accessible, but technology development is not allowed.

 The following victory conditions apply:

-Beside the wihdrawal of a player the game is over when the axis or the allies hold minimum 15 victory cities at the end of a round (after US turn).
+At the end of the US turn, when either the axis or the allies hold minimum 13 victory cities at the end of a round (after US turn).

 Bidding rules for A&A Anniversary Edition

 - You are bidding on the allies, that means the player with the lowest bid is playing the allies.

 - The lower rated seed will begin the bidding.
 Bids shall be exchanged by email initially, and bid responses must be replied to with 24 hours.
 If your opponent fails to respond to the bid, please copy Deltium (email@example.com).